alainQtec/NerdCrypt/CONTRIBUTING.md

 3. Push your changes back to your fork on GitHub
 4. Submit a pull request
 5. Pull request is reviewed.
 Any necessary edits / suggestions will be made
-6. Once changes are approved, the pull request is merged into the origin's master branch and deployed to the PowerShell Gallery once CI tests pass in AppVeyor
+6. Once changes are approved, the pull request is merged into the origin's main branch and deployed to the PowerShell Gallery once CI tests pass in AppVeyor

 ### Contributing Guidelines